volodymyrhudyma/blog/content/blog/open-mobile-application-from-the-browser.md

   return (
     <div className="App">
       <div>
-        If you have not been redirected automatically, click the following link:
+        If you have not been automatically redirected, click on the following link:
       </div>
       {isAndroid ? (
         <a href="https://play.google.com/store/apps/details?id=com.instagram.android">